sibytes/yetl.io/docs/reference/environments.md

     deltalake_schema_root: ./config/schema/deltalake
 ```

 The configuration file sets the location of a number services that yetl uses to configure and execute datafeed pipelines.

-That are:
+These services are:

 ## datalake